flowplayer/flowplayer-ios/README.md

-# Flowplayer iOS SDK

-The official iOS SDK for Flowplayer.

-Documentation can be found [here](https://flowplayer.com/developers/ios-sdk/getting-started).

 # Migration to v2

-To create a better user and developer experience while using our SDK, we have re-architectured it to be more modular and easier to integrate into existing projects.
+To create a better user and developer experience while using our SDK, we have redesigned it to be more modular and easier to integrate into existing projects.

 ## Installation